MezuEko/preferred-releases/Monogatari.md

 10. ## Owarimonogatari S2:
-* The best video that you can easily obtain is probably [Kawaiika-Raws](https://nyaa.si/view/1137467) | but the included subs are outdated, so get [StoryTime]'s subs for EPs 1-2 from [here](https://kitsunekko.net/subtitles/Owarimonogatari%20S02%20(2017)/[Storytime]%20Owarimonogatari%20(Ge)%20Mayoi%20Hell%20subs.rar) and use it with Kawaiika-Raws.
+* The best video that you can easily obtain is probably [Kawaiika-Raws](https://nyaa.si/view/1137467) | but the included subs are outdated, so get [StoryTime]'s subs for EPs 1-2 from [here](https://kitsunekko.net/subtitles/Owarimonogatari%20S02%20(2017)/[Storytime]%20Owarimonogatari%20(Ge)%20Mayoi%20Hell%20subs.zip) and use it with Kawaiika-Raws.
 * EPs 3-7 subs can be taken from [ToishY], though not ideal, it is the best out there for the rest of [Owari2](https://mega.nz/file/07oRGYTJ#DKxB9zKqVj4X_LzHwIU0mcw4ZWW2VMppkMwkNugsHWg)

- * If you're lazy just get EPs 1&2 from [StoryTime](https://nyaa.si/view/1231415) and the rest from [ToishY'a release from here](https://nyaa.si/view/1178566), but their video is likely noticeably inferior to Kawaiika-Raws.
+ * If you're lazy, just get EPs 1&2 from [StoryTime](https://nyaa.si/view/1231415) and the rest from [ToishY'a release from here](https://nyaa.si/view/1178566), but their video is likely noticeably inferior to Kawaiika-Raws.

 11. ## Zoku Owarimonogatari:

 Three subs choices:
-* If you're not lazy get [Kawaiika-Raws](https://nyaa.si/view/1134728) and use Edo's subs with it from [here](https://kitsunekko.net/subtitles/Zoku%20Owarimonogatari/[Edo]%20Zoku%20Owarmonogarai.rar)
+* If you're not lazy get [Kawaiika-Raws](https://nyaa.si/view/1134728) and use Edo's subs with it from [here](https://kitsunekko.net/subtitles/Zoku%20Owarimonogatari/[Edo]%20Zoku%20Owarmonogarai.zip)
-* [Edo](https://nyaa.si/user/EdoPhantom?f=0&c=0_0&q=zoku) (same person who did Kizu, I prefer this script)
+* [Edo](https://nyaa.si/user/EdoPhantom?f=0&c=0_0&q=zoku) (same person who did Kizu, I prefer this script but MTBB has strong points as well)
-* [Kawaiika-Raws](https://nyaa.si/view/1134728) has MTBB subs -- MTBB's TL notes if [you're interested](https://pastebin.com/JnQSCG9M)
+* [Kawaiika-Raws](https://nyaa.si/view/1134728) has MTBB subs -- MTBB's TL notes if [you're interested](https://pastebin.com/JnQSCG9M), very interesting read into the wordplay in Zoku (read it after).
 * [MTBB's original release](https://nyaa.si/view/1138570) (can't go wrong with it, I just like Edo's prose).
 I know it's 720p but if you run an okay upscaler with MPV it'll look close to the best (Kawaiika-Raws).
 For more info on upscaling with mpv, check [this blogpost](https://iamscum.wordpress.com/guides/videoplayback-guide/mpv-conf/) after installing [MPV-Made-Easy](https://github.com/Moodkiller/MPV-Made-Easy) or any other version of the software.

+	>Note: Rereading MTBB's TL notes, I'm starting to lean towards their release a little for some episodes.
+Hard for me to judge now.
+I watched both when they were released but it's been a long while, will probably need a new full rewatch to properly compare.
+Ideally, I'd create a mix of both scripts if I had the time, since both had very creative wordplay localisation ideas.
+You might do well to watch Edo's release then read MTBB's TL notes if you don't want to stress too much about the differences.
+Also you could always rewatch.